BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > abandoning of this desire?”
 >
 > “Here, brahmin, a bhikkhu develops the basis for potency that
-> possesses composure due to desire- *chanda* and intentions of
+> possesses composure due to desire- <span lang="pi">*chanda*</span> and
-> striving.
-He develops the basis for potency that possesses composure
+> intentions of striving.
+He develops the basis for potency that
-> due to energy … composure due to mind … composure due to investigation
+> possesses composure due to energy … composure due to mind … composure
-> and intentions of striving.
-This, brahmin, is the path, this is the
+> due to investigation and intentions of striving.
+This, brahmin, is the
-> way for the abandoning of this desire.”
+> path, this is the way for the abandoning of this desire.”
 >
 > “Such being the case, Master Ānanda, the situation is never ending,
 > there is no end.
 It is impossible that one can abandon desire by means